 After relying on Digest Assist for some time I pulled back from taking it.
 BePure recommends taking it for up to 6 months and then taking a break to see if your body is producing enough of our own enzymes & HCL - but as soon as I came off it and tried to reintroduce trigger foods, I went back to square one.

+Gut health plays such an integral role in overall wellbeing – it literally is a driving factor and connection to everything.
 I learned more about how stress and lifestyle play a huge role in gut issues; most people who experience IBS also experience anxiety and poor immune health, which, in hindsight, explains a lot when I look at my health journey over the years.

 I had grown up being told by doctors that IBS was just something I had to live with and learn to manage and whilst this is true in some cases, this was the first time I felt like I was being given tools, dietary advice and support to improve my health.